Skip to content

 How do I run on Windows?

-Run configurations on Windows were fixed in 0.8.2.
-As of 0.9 they work the same way as on macOS and Linux: install the runtime, point Hexana at it in Settings, click Run.
+Run configurations on Windows work the same way as on macOS and Linux: install the runtime, point Hexana at it in Settings, click Run.
+Breakpoint handling on Windows was made more reliable in 0.11 — if breakpoints did not bind for you on Windows previously, they should now.

 How does the run configuration find its dependencies?